Crossroads of the World / Hollywood Reporter Building

 In our comments on the NOP, the Conservancy applauded the applicant's decision to retain, preserve, and rehabilitate the iconic Crossroads of the World as part of the project.
 We emphasized the importance of incorporating compatible, appropriately-scaled new construction into the project site in order to protect the integrity of the historic complex.

 We raised concerns, however, over the omission of the Cape Cod/Early American Building from the Conceptual Site Plan.
-Although the current plans do not discuss the demolition of any original Crossroads structures, early renderings show a new building and the pedestrain paseo in that location.
+Although the current plans do not discuss the demolition of any original Crossroads structures, early renderings show a new building and the pedestrian paseo in that location.

 Because each building in the complex is designed in a distinct architectural style as part of the international theme, the loss of even one of the Crossroads structures would be a significant impact.

-We are also deeply concerned over the possible adverse impacts to the Hollywood Reporter Building, which could be partially or substantially demolished.
+We are also deeply concerned about the possible adverse impacts to the Hollywood Reporter Building, which could be partially or substantially demolished.
 Illustrations show a 32-story mixed-use tower surrounding the entire building envelope, save for its Streamline Moderne facade.
 Demolition of a structure while retaining its facade does not constitute preservation, nor does it mitigate the structure's loss.

 We believe that opportunities exist to design a tower in this location without overwhelming or demolishing the Hollywood Reporter Building, in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.